 Categorical variables are summarized as frequencies and percentages.
 Continuous variables were presented as mean ± standard deviation (SD) or median and interquartile range (IQR), as appropriate after tested for normality by the Kolmogorov-Smirnov test.

 The Pearson Chi-squared test was used to compare proportions.
-Multivariate logistic regression models were performed to investigate factors associated with poor quality of anticoagulation, incorporating in the multivariate model only those variables that showed a p-value <0.15 in the univariate analysis.
+A multivariate logistic regression model was performed to investigate factors associated with poor quality of anticoagulation, incorporating in the multivariate model only those variables that showed a p-value <0.15 in the univariate analysis.
+Before this multivariate analysis, multicollinearity between potential predictor variables was assessed based in the variance inflation factor values.

 Differences in the TTR or PINRR among patients from intervention and usual care groups were assessed using the Student's t-test.
 Correlation between the TTR and PINRR was tested using the Pearson's correlation coefficient.